creatvie-introvert/wordweaver/README.md

 ![Typography system across all breakpoints](docs/design-choices/typography-design-system.png)

 ### Colour Scheme
-To support boith aesthetic appeal and accessibility, WordWeaver is designed with two themes: **light mode** and **dark mode**.
+To support both aesthetic appeal and accessibility, WordWeaver is designed with two themes: **light mode** and **dark mode**.
 Each theme maintains visual harmony and ensures sufficient contrast ratios in line with WCAG 2.1 AA/AAA guidelines.

 **Light Theme**